 - High level of tolerance drinking more to obtain the same effect;

 - Use and abuse of alcohol for longer and with larger quantities than planned;

 - Withdrawal symptoms when trying to quit;

 - Unsuccessful attempts at reducing use;

 - Most of the time is spent drinking, procuring drink or recovering from heavy use;

 - Relationship and human bonds are sacrificed in favor of drinking;

 - Alcohol abuse continues, despite realising that it is harmful for the body.

 There are nine million problem drinkers in the UK, and 7% of our adult population have alcohol dependence.
 Around 33,000 die each year because of alcoholism, and many more suffer health problems such as liver disease, pancreatitis, diabetes and heart problems.

-If you think you have a problem with your drinking, talk to an addiction professional.
+If you have a problem with your drinking talk to a member of our team.
 The longer you put it off the worse it will get.